Spartabariallali/intro-to-kubernetes-with-go-app/main-yml-sudo-code.md

 ## 2. Pre_task
 - After we set the varibales, we ensure minikube is running in a `pre_task` section of the playbook.
 - `pre_tasks` will always run before tasks
+- first we run the `minikube status` command and store it in the `minikube_status` variable
+- the second `name` instructions set out that in there is no output from the minikube status command, or if it does not contain the word 'Running' in it, the task will run the command `minikube start` and for the command to complete

 ```
 pre_tasks: